Wildlife Medicine Symposium

 - Veterinary technicians, wildlife rehabilitators, current students: $100

-The in-person cost covers a light breakfast and full lunch each day of attendance as well as an evening social on Saturday, Sept.
-27.
+The in-person cost covers a light breakfast and full lunch each day of attendance as well as an evening social.

 Lodging